gargana/quickstart-eks-hashicorp-consul/README.md

 10. Add the roles to the aws-auth config map in your cluster, specifying *system:masters* for the groups, by following the steps in the [EKS documentation]().
 This allows the Quick Start to manage your cluster via AWS CloudFormation.

 ### Step 3.
-Retrieve Snyk Kubernetes integration ID

-1. Now, log in to your Snyk account and navigate to Integrations.
-2. Search for and click Kubernetes.
-3. Click Connect from the page that loads, copy the Integration ID.
-The Snyk Integration ID is a UUID, similar to this
-format: `abcd1234-abcd-1234-abcd-1234abcd1234`.
-Save it for use in the next step.

-### Step 3.
 Launch the Quick Start

 > Note: You are responsible for the cost of the AWS services used while running this Quick Start reference deployment.